 2. Keep it interesting

-It’s completely normal – every musician has struggled at some point in their learning life.
-Some no longer find the practice interesting while the other bunch are close to giving up because they’re experiencing difficulty learning piano.
+Whenever your child feels bored or exhausted from being unable to keep up is a sign that they’re losing interest.
+It’s completely normal – every musician has struggled at some point in their learning journey.
+Some no longer find the practice interesting while the other bunch are close to giving up because they’re experiencing difficulty in learning the piano.

-For instance, with Chinese New Year coming up – you could challenge them to master a song or an entire list of songs by then to play during the gathering.
+Meanwhile, for fast learners who pick up songs quickly – maybe, it’s time to raise the difficulty level by setting a milestone they absolutely can’t miss.
+For instance, to welcome the Chinese New Year – you could challenge them to master a song or an entire list of songs to perform during the family gathering.
 It will get them all worked up and ready to take on the test and tackle it.

 3. Make a routine